sakruthiavirineni/APIs/README.md

 | updateProduct | PUT/product/:id | Updating specific product details |
 | deleteProduct | DELETE/product/:id | Deleting a specific product |

-- change the api names based on the request
+- Change the api names based on the request
 - Error Handling is maintained in the code
 - API's are written using node.js, Express.js and MongoDB database.